DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

   * Copyright and Patent Laws do not really protect trade secrets as you would need to disclose the information in public, which defeats the whole premise of being "secret"
   * Also these both have expiration dates
   * Process for trade secret protection:
-    * You dont have to resgister it with anyone
+    * You don't have to register it with anyone
     * Leverage the proper RBAC controls to ensure ONLY those who SHOULD have access to the trade secret has access
     * use NDAs protect disclosure and include penalities for disclosure
     * take steps to ensure you value and protect your trade secret
   * following the process listed above is the best way to protect computer software, this is what Apple and Microsoft do to protect their core base of IP
   * Laws enacted
     * [Economic Espionage Act of 1996](https://www.congress.gov/104/plaws/publ294/PLAW-104publ294.pdf)
       * Contains two major provisions:
         >* Any individual found guilty of stealing trade secrets from a US corporation with intention of benefiting a foreign government or agent may be fined up to `$500,000` and imprisoned up to 15 years.
 Organizations found guilty may be fined up to `$10,000,000`